-Delaware Attorney Ben Schwartz gives some insight on why cops put their hands on the car once they have pulled someone over.
+Delaware Attorney Ben Schwartz gives some insight into why cops put their hands on the car once they have pulled someone over.
 It is believed they do this to leave fingerprints in case the driver of the vehicle does something wrong or to harm the officer.

 Hi, I’m Attorney Ben Schwartz,